 Suspension is by MacPherson struts at the front, four-link at the rear.
 Steering is electrically assisted with varying ratio – faster on-lock than near straight ahead.
-Magnetically-controlled dampers are standard on the S, and will be available on other models soon after launch.
+Magnetically-controlled dampers are standard on the S, but are also available on other TTs in the range.

 A digital instrument panel sits in place of analogue dials.
 Audi’s Multi Media Interface (MMI) has been re-tuned with fewer buttons and for simpler menu navigation.
 I think it and the digital display works rather well.
 If you don’t?
 Well, I’m sure Audi is sorry, but there’s no physical alternative.
 Do try to like it, because digital displays will be everywhere before long.

 Our test car rode on 19in alloys, shod with 245/35 ZR19 tyres (by Hankook, unusually).
 And in that state the ride, with the usual caveat about being on unfamiliar roads, was busy in the dampers’ firmer mode, and even a touch in the softer mode.

 The TTS is still a decent town or cruising machine, mind, thanks to a straight driving position and sound ergonomics.
 The steering’s also fine; although light, it’s accurate enough.

 But up the pace and the TTS is now better, I think, than it has ever been.
 It is not a clone of a Golf R: it does not quite replicate all of that car’s moves.
 But here, at last, is a small Audi coupe that I would have no hesitation in calling a sports car.